anandu06dev/ng4StarterKit/README.md

 ## Domain State

-Build a domain model to store the domain state of an application.
+Create an entity to store the domain state of the application.
 The entity encapsulates methods, that need to operate on the data.

 ```
 class Customer {